toussaintma/recipes/training-cheatsheet.md

 * t = torch.where(condition on t, if True, if False) for a if-then on the data
 * use fast.ai for learn rate search with learn.lr_find(suggest_funcs=(valley, slide))
 * softmax is exp() / sum(exp()) is interesting to interpret logits as log(counts of occurences) because softmax(log(counts)) is the probability of occurence

+# Sampling from the model
+* torch.multinomial(stats, count, replacement=True) to sample from a probability distribution

 ## Matrix operations
 * @ is matrix multiplication in Python